-This action, Monkfish Framework Adjustment 15 (FW15) and Spiny Dogfish Framework Adjustment 6 (FW6), considers alternatives that would set management measures to reduce sturgeon bycatch in the commercial monkfish and spiny dogfish gillnet fisheries (Error!
-Reference source not found.).
+This action, Monkfish Framework Adjustment 15 (FW15) and Spiny Dogfish Framework Adjustment 6 (FW6), considers alternatives that would set management measures to reduce sturgeon bycatch in the commercial monkfish and spiny dogfish gillnet fisheries (Table 1).
 These measures are necessary to reduce the incidental take of endangered Atlantic sturgeon and ensure compliance with the Endangered Species Act (ESA).